David Mansoor

 My father is not Jewish and for the duration of my parents’ marriage I never heard him speak about Judaism.
 It was a like a poltergeist that he both ignored and feared to invoke, an apparition that became vivid only with my maternal family, a colourful clan of Mizrahi Jews, and especially when we’d visit my mother’s parents in Israel.

 My parents divorced, messily, 17 years ago when I was eight and thereafter Judaism became prominent in my life.
 Despite my father’s protests, I went to a Jewish school and I visited my grandparents in Israel almost every year.
-Then, they moved back to Stamford Hill where my mum was born and bred, and I saw them very often.
+Whey moved back to Stamford Hill, where my mum was born and bred, I saw them regularly.
 My father, meanwhile, moved to the countryside and we grew distant.
 He took my younger brother with him.

 On October 8, I went to see my grandparents.
-My grandad gave me a golden ring inscribed with his initials that was made for him many years ago in Aden from where, like so many Jews, he had been forced out.
+My grandad gave me a golden ring inscribed with his initials that had been made for him many years ago in Aden from where, like so many Jews, he had been expelled, violently driven out.
 The ring was like a piece of El Dorado, a relic from a lost city and it immediately felt a family heirloom.
-It is a little big for me but I have worn it every day since.
+It is a little big for me but I have worn it every day since October 8.

-Soon after this realisation I went to solicitor to begin the process of changing my surname.
+Soon after, I went to a solicitor to begin the process of changing my surname.
 The lawyer asked the smoking-caterpillar question: who are you?
-Finally, I could answer this question I had pondered for so many years with surety.
+Finally, I could answer with surety something I had pondered for many years.
 I was a Mansoor.

-My mum, and other members of the clan, were delighted.
-I wore my grandfather’s ring to my uncle’s memorial where my mum told my granddad I had taken his name.
+My mum and other members of the clan were delighted.
+At my uncle’s memorial she told my granddad I had taken his name.
 My grandfather, a man who his wife calls the golem and who does not often speak about anything, a man who I always think of an ancient effigy from a lost world, stirred and said: “He’s a good boy.”

 What’s in a name?
 I think it is the participation in something larger, in a story spanning generations.
-I still need to change my passport, which is a bigger faff than organising a deed poll signature, but more important still, perhaps, I am yet to tell my father.
-There is always the temptation to say nothing, but the world changes around us, and with it the option of stasis removed.
+I still need to change my passport, which is a bigger faff than organising a deed poll signature, but more important still, perhaps, I am yet to tell my father that his surname is no longer mine.
+There is always the temptation to say nothing, but the world changes around us, and with it the option of stasis is removed.

 Felix Klein